-- The Hillsborough County ad valorem property tax base increased \$7 billion or 8.75 percent from fiscal year 2017 to 2018 because of the increase in property values.
-Total net ad valorem revenue increased \$3.1 million.
-The millage rate remained at .4589 mills per \$1,000 of property value. - The overall change in revenue from fiscal year 2017 to 2018 was a net increase of \$4.0 million or 11.0% primarily due to the increase in ad valorem revenue and an increase in investment income due to an increase in the interest rate. - Total program expenditures increased by \$1.4 million or 5% for fiscal year 2018, for a total of \$29.1 million (84% of total expenses). - Governmental Fund balance increased \$5.7 million or 26.9 percent for fiscal year 2018.
-This was less than the budgeted amount of spend down of the fund balance as expenditures were under budget.
+- The Hillsborough County ad valorem property tax base increased \$8.4 billion or 9.68 percent from fiscal year 2018 to 2019 because of the increase in property values.
+Total net ad valorem revenue increased \$3.8 million.
+The millage rate remained at .4589 mills per \$1,000 of property value. - The overall change in revenue from fiscal year 2018 to 2019 was a net increase of \$4.9 million or 12.1% due to the increase in ad valorem revenue, an increase in investment income due to an increase in the interest rate, and an increased investment by Eckerd Connects in the Administrative Services Organization (ASO). - Total program expenditures increased by \$3.5 million or 12% for fiscal year 2019 for a total of \$32.6 million (83% of total expenses).
+There was an increase in new funding released and continuation contracts were given an increase to enhance services. - Governmental Fund balance increased \$5.5 million or 20.3 percent for fiscal year 2019 because expenditures were under budget and revenue was over budget.
+There was a budgeted spend down of the fund balance.